netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_drone.md

 ### 2B) Repositories for ACI as Code

-Two repositories have been created during the provisioning process:
+Three repositories have been created during the provisioning process:

 1. <b>aac-inventory</b>: contains a sample repository representing the desired state of the ACI configuration.
 This repo is available at <https://CONTROLLER_IP/aci-iac/aac-inventory>

 2. <b>ansible-aac</b>: contains the ACI as Code framework consisting of Ansible collection, modules, plugins being used by the aac-inventory repository.
 This repo is available at <https://CONTROLLER_IP/aci-iac/ansible-aac>

+3. <b>terraform-aac</b>: contains the ACI as Code framework consisting of Terraform, modules, plugins being used by the aac-inventory repository.
+This repo will **not** be used in this lab guide althrough it is available at <https://CONTROLLER_IP/aci-iac/terraform-aac>

 ### 2C) Creating new repository